Skip to content

 Red-backed shrike

-The Red-backed Shrike is a beautiful member of the shrike family, found in western Europe and central Russia.
-It is easily identified by its gray mantle, black wings with white spots and red back.
+The Red-backed Shrike is a beautiful member of the Shrike family, found in Western Europe and central Russia.
+It is easily identified by its grey mantle, black wings with white spots and red back.

-In summer it migrates to eastern tropical Africa or southern Africa where they overwinter.
+In summer, they migrate to eastern tropical Africa or southern Africa, where they overwinter.

-This bird feeds mainly on insects but also eats small mammals, reptiles and other birds as well as fruit occasionally.
+This bird feeds mainly on insects but also occasionally eats small mammals, reptiles, and other birds and fruit.

 The Red-backed Shrike is an impressive sight that lives both in our gardens and far away places.